JUNCTION HILL C-12 SCHOOL DISTRICT

 • Open house and Parent-teacher conferences will be held but will look different in 2021-2022.
 Teachers will schedule families in a staggered manner to minimize contact.

 Title I family meeting night will look different in 2021-2022.
-It will be held without a concert or banquet.
 End-of-year events such as academic banquet and graduation may be held in a conservative manner that minimizes Covid risks.
 Details will be released as these events approach (assuming a status quo of the Covid situation).

 • Any essential visitors who do enter the building will be required to enter through the main entrance, requested to wear a mask while in the building, scanned by the thermal temperature camera or no-touch infrared thermal readers, and will be tracked in a visitor log to include symptom screening questions, date and time of visit, wherein the building they travel to, and which, if any, students or staff they have contact with.